 Once your design/alterations have been agreed and finalised you will receive a quote with a detailed breakdown of all the materials and /labour you’ll receive, and a breakdown of your payments.

 Once you have received this invoice you will have until the first payment to make any amendments to this invoice, after which it is considered signed and all payments must be made in full.

-I am not obligated to do any work and you’re not booked into my diary until your deposit has been made.
-(50% labour costs) Quotes expire after 28 days (May-September this reduces to 14 days) after which costs may vary a little if you still wish to go ahead with your work.
+I am not obligated to do any work and you’re not booked into my diary until payment has been made.
+Alterations are paid for in full unless discussed and arranged otherwise and stated on your invoice.
+For bespoke work 50% of Labour costs is paid as a non refundable deposit.
+Quotes expire after 28 days (May-September this reduces to 14 days) after which costs may vary a little if you still wish to go ahead with your work.
 This is mainly due to my suppliers prices going up rather than my own but my prices do occasionally increase slightly.

 As I work by myself, I work by allocating time slots for each of my clients and often have to turn work away if it overlaps with another client.
 I speak to many clients and send out many quotes as a result.
 However, this does not guarantee time to make your garment or do your alterations therefore I work on a first come first serve basis so if your wedding is still a long way away its worth checking in to make sure I’m still available.
 As mentioned above I can not guarantee a slot to carry out your alterations or bespoke work until a deposit is made.
 Similarly I cannot promise to add work on to your invoice after your invoice has been agreed.
 However, if plenty of notice has been given I can sometimes make amendments so please ask if you require any changes to your invoice.

 If there is obvious mistakes in your invoice (as in i can’t add up what 5 meters of satin at £10 a meter costs) of course I will put these right.
 However as I endeavour to get these right it is your responsibility to check if I am ordering what you want, correct colours etc.